SharonWHLing/travel_time_scraper/README.md

 ----------------------------------------------------------------

-NOTE: Currently pulls driving travel times for departure times of every 1/2 hour from 6am-9am and 3pm-6pm (assumed peak hours for traffic).
+NOTE: Currently pulls driving travel times for departure times of every 1/2 hour from 6am-9am and 3pm-6pm (assumed peak hours for traffic), for the date of Tuesday February 23, 2021 in the EST time zone.
 Returns "pessimistic" travel time estimates from Google Distance Matrix API.